 Teachers need to be aware that effective sex, health and relationship education, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child protection issue.
-The staff member will inform the Head Teacher /Designated Child Protection person.
+The staff member will inform the Designated Safeguarding Lead.
 A member of staff cannot promise confidentiality if concerns exist.